cineengine/cineengine-docs/index.md

 ## About the project

-Cine Engine is conceived and maintained by Dushyant Kashyap.
-The idea is to help boutique CG/VFX studios to manage their production and build pipeline efficiently.
+We thrive on the idea of helping boutique CG/VFX studios to manage their production and pipeline efficiently.

+Our solutions are always inline with SOLID Software Design Principles i.e.

+- Single Responsibility Principle
+- Open/Closed Principle
+- Liskov Substitution Principle
+- Interface Segregation Principle
+- Dependency Inversion

-We apply software craftmanship principles as much as possible.
-We love coding and consider that strong quality and good developer experience matter a lot.
-Our extensive experience allows studios to get better at doing software and focus more on the artistic work.
+Our extensive experience allows studios to have easy time maintianing pipeline and focus more on the artistic work.

 Visit [Cine Engine](https://cineengine.com/) for more information.

-Cine Engine is &copy; 2019 by [Dushyant Kashyap](http://dushyant.info).
+Cine Engine is conceived, maintained & &copy; 2019 by [Dushyant Kashyap](http://dushyant.info).

 ### License